 We will first clone the widget template from GitHub and then search and replace in files, rename some files and then create a new repository in GitHub to hold the code as we develop it.

-Finally for this week we will give an overview of the template code.
+Finally for this week I will give an overview of the template code.

 Then we will be ready to start our plugin development.